Ethanscuter/tokenizer/readme.md

-# BRM Journal '22: Chinese Words Frequencies Analysis
+# Chinese Words Frequencies Analysis

 ## BRM is a project for Chinese words frequencies analysis.